ashimoon/dotnetliberty-http/README.md

 Extensions and utilities for `System.Net.Http.HttpClient` on .NET and .NET Core.

 ## Contents
-1. Strongly typed REST Extensions for `HttpClient`
+1. Typed Extensions for `HttpClient`
 2. `WebApiClient` for typed Web API invocation
 3. Synchronous extensions for `HttpClient`
 4. `JsonContent<TEntity>` for easy JSON serialization